 1/2 vanilla bean

-Measure the cream into a saucepan.
-Cut vanilla bean in half lengthwise; scrape the seeds out and combine with the cream.
+and combine with the cream.
 Place over medium heat and bring to a simmer.
-Remove from heat.

-At serving time, sprinkle the tops with a thin layer of sugar.
-Using a small torch, melt and caramelize the sugar.
+At serving time, sprinkle the top of the Crème Brûlée with a thin layer of sugar.
+Using a small torch, moving in a back-and-forth motion, melt and caramelize the sugar.